Aprium : planting, pruning, harvest

 • Create a basin around the base and water generously and regularly to encourage rooting

-Maintenance and Pruning of the Aprium
+Care and Pruning of Aprium

-When and how to prune the Aprium?
+When and how to prune the aprium?

 Training Pruning